Damico-Williams/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-React is a javascript framework that builds user interfaces.
+---React is a javascript framework that builds user interfaces.
 It was built by facebook to deal with complex states.
 React is good at rendering and updating only what changes.

 - [ ] What does it mean to _think_ in react?

-To think about the bigger picture as you create apps to make the code reuseable.
+---To think about the bigger picture as you create apps to make the code reuseable.

 - [ ] Describe state.

-State is the value you set of your component using the hook usestate.
+---State is the value you set of your component using the hook usestate.
 Taking a second parameter you can change the state the you set.

 - [ ] Describe props.

-A prop is data read from one component to another.
+---A prop is data read from one component to another.
 They are similar to javascript functions that take parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

-side effects effect something outside of the function that is executed.
+---Side effects effect something outside of the function that is executed.
 We can control sync effects using the useEffect hook.

 ## Project Set Up